 There are daily yoga classes at Ab'kol Resort north of the bridge, Monday through Saturday at 9am, and Sunday at 10am.
 Yoga classes take place in a stunning palapa over the water.
 There's a restaurant, bar and pool on site as well.
 They also offer classes on the yoga sutras and more!

 Every Thursday night at the Spindrift Hotel, you can bet on which square a chicken will "drop" on.
-"Drop" is a classy term for which square the chicken will poop on.
+"Drop" is a classy term for poop - you're betting on which square the chicken will poop on.

-Island Time is a bar/restaurant on the water, and has a coconut bowling alley set up on the beach.
+Cozy Coconuts (previously Island Time) is a bar/restaurant on the water, and has a bowling alley set up on the beach.
 It was extremely windy when I was there, which unfortunately meant the pins could not stand long enough for me to bowl.
 But if you go on a calm day, this is a fun activity!